Scarlet fever is caused by an infection with bacteria called A streptococcus. This is the same bacteria that cause strep throat.

 With proper antibiotic treatment, the symptoms of scarlet fever should get better quickly.
 However, the rash can last for up to 2 to 3 weeks before it fully goes away.

-Complications are rare with the right treatment, but can include:
+Complications are rare with the right treatment, but may include:

-Bacteria are spread by direct contact with infected people, or by droplets exhaled by an infected person.
+Bacteria are spread by direct contact with infected people, or by droplets an infected person coughs or exhales.
 Avoid contact with infected people.